How to Sell a House By Owner in Florida (2026 Update)

 Selling a house in Florida without proper marketing is like trying to sell a beach house without mentioning the ocean view.
 In a competitive market, you’ve got to showcase what makes your property stand out, or it’ll just get lost in the crowd:

-• List on MLS: Get your property on the MLS for extra exposure.
+• List on Your Local MLS: Get your property on the MLS for extra exposure.
 It will also be syndicated to major sites like Zillow, Trulia, Realtor.com, etc. You can list your home on the MLS in Florida to attract more local agents and buyers searching for that perfect home.

-• Hire a Pro Photographer: Whether you have a beautiful pool in Boca Raton or lush landscaping in Naples, professional photography can elevate your home’s appeal.
+• Hire a Pro Photographer: Listings with professional photos sell 50% faster on the MLS as they elevate the appeal of your property.
 85% of buyers say that high-quality photos entice them as they browse properties online.

 • Craft a Compelling Description: Highlight what makes your home unique, whether it’s a spacious lanai, an open floor plan, or proximity to local beaches.
 Focus on what makes the Florida lifestyle appealing and paint a picture of how buyers will enjoy living in your home.